metagov/constitution-template/constitutions/README.md

 ## Contributing

-If you would like to upload a (raw) constitution for a given online community, please submit a pull request to add a file to this folder, preferably as a .md file.
+If you would like to upload a (raw) constitution for a given online community, please either fill out the form at [https://metagov.typeform.com/addconstitution](https://metagov.typeform.com/addconstitution) or directly submit a pull request to add a file to this folder, preferably as a .md file.
 Please make sure that the section titles are recognizable, and please include the following JSON metadata as a comment at the bottom of the file:

 ```json
 {